 To further exacerbate the problem, Vroegh learned that the instruction that operators received during their shadowing period was inconsistent.
 Five different trainers, for example, meant five different ways to perform a task.

 Further, while operators had the option to consult written work instructions for their line, they were “hidden away” in a document management system, making them difficult to find if operators had a question or problem, or simply wanted a refresher.
 So, they rarely consulted them, which meant they had no choice but to remember all 200 written procedures!

 Vroegh cites the Ebbinghaus Forgetting Curve to punctuate the problem with this approach.
 People forget 80% of what they learn one month after their training if they do not actively practice what they learn.

 Another problem with supporting operators with written work instructions, is that they can be easily misinterpreted or interpreted in different ways.
 A picture, or even better yet - video, is worth a thousand words, as the expression goes.

 Creating a Performance Support Operations

-Thankfully, N.V.
-Nutricia already had a strong learning culture at the company, explains Vroegh in his presentation.
+Thankfully, Danone already had a strong learning culture at the company, explains Vroegh in his presentation.
 So, management didn’t require much convincing to give Vroegh the green light to look for a solution that would help them better support, performance in operations.